meedan/check-ui/README.md

-# check-ui
+# Check UI

-React component library for the Check App Ecosystem
+React component library for the Check App Ecosystem.